onosproject/sdran-in-a-box/docs/Installation_RANSim_MHO.md

-# Installation with RAN-Simulator and ONOS MHO xApp
+# Installation with RAN-Simulator and ONOS MHO xAPP
 This document covers how to install ONOS RIC services with RAN-Simulator.
 With this option, RiaB will deploy ONOS RIC services including ONOS-KPIMON (KPM 2.0 supported), and ONOS-MHO xAPPs together with RAN-Simulator